abhaykohli/node-hello-Task/README.md

 `npm start`

-# Note Refer Snips folder for working of application.
+# Note Refer to Snips folder for working of the application.

+# This is Just POC/simple implementation of the application !!
+It is not recommended to use NodePort in production always use LoadBalancer or ingress for exposing the application.

 ## Project structure
 ```